 Rooted in healing, community, and empowerment

-CERI has become a sanctuary, not just for survival but for connection and liberation — a place for over 1,200 refugees and immigrants annually.
-We celebrate the vibrant diversity of Cambodian, Vietnamese, Burmese, Afghan, Tibetan, Nepali, Iranian, and Eritrean communities across the Bay Area.
+CERI is a vibrant sanctuary of Cambodian, Vietnamese, Burmese, Afghan, Tibetan, Nepali, Iranian, and Eritrean communities across the Bay Area.

 At CERI, we want you to feel at home .
 We provide holistic, trauma-informed, and culturally-rooted, and community-led care.
 We foster a loving environment that celebrates diverse cultures and collective healing.